 Books with a Reindeer Theme

 There are several homerun reindeer themed books, and my favorite of them all is Wild Christmas Reindeer by Jan Brett.
 It is a must read for every primary classroom.
-This unit for Wild Christmas Reindeer is available as a single unit or as part of my Christmas Book Bundle or my Jan Brett Author Study.
+This unit is available as a single unit, as part of my Christmas Book Bundle, or my Jan Brett Author Study.
 The unit includes resources to use in guided reading as well as for writer’s workshop.
 Questioning task cards can be used in pairs or small group too.
 You can check it out by clicking the unit preview to the left.

 There are many other reindeer themed books too.
 As you can see, this list includes both fiction and nonfiction.
 The most popular titles include Olive, the Other Reindeer, The Great Reindeer Rebellion, and The Little Reindeer.
 Remember, with a reindeer theme, it’s important to use paired texts in order to work on reading strategies for fiction and nonfiction.
 Below, you’ll find a variety of resources that you can incorporate into your week.